Smoldering Marsh card art

 Is Smoldering Marsh legal in Commander?

 Yes.
-Smoldering Marsh is legal in Commander, as well as Legacy, Modern, Pioneer, Vintage, Historic, Timeless, and several other formats.
+Smoldering Marsh is legal in Commander, as well as in Legacy, Modern, Pioneer, Vintage, Historic, Timeless, and several other formats.
 It is not legal in Standard, Pauper, or Pauper Commander.
-Its {B}{R} color identity means it can only be slotted into Commander decks whose commander shares those colors.
+Pre-EDH (PreDH) also does not include it.